townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       list elements are in a position.
 Many list ADTs support access by position.

+   poset
+      An abbreviation for a :term:`partially ordered set`.

    postorder traversal
       In a :term:`binary tree`, a :term:`traversal` that first :term:`recursively <recursion>` :term:`visits <visit>` the left